bspeice/speice.io/_posts/2019-09-01-binary-format-shootout.md

 We want to create a `MultiMessage` which contains a vector of `Message`, and each `Message` itself contains a vector (the `string` type).
-I was able to work around this by [caching `Message` elements](https://github.com/bspeice/speice.io-md_shootout/blob/e9d07d148bf36a211a6f86802b313c4918377d1b/src/flatbuffers_runner.rs#L83) in a `SmallVec` before building the final `MultiMessage`, but it was a painful process.
+I was able to work around this by [caching `Message` elements](https://github.com/bspeice/speice.io-md_shootout/blob/e9d07d148bf36a211a6f86802b313c4918377d1b/src/flatbuffers_runner.rs#L83) in a `SmallVec` before building the final `MultiMessage`, but it was a painful process that I believe contributed to poor serialization performance.

 Second, streaming support in Flatbuffers seems to be something of an [afterthought](https://github.com/google/flatbuffers/issues/3898).
 Where Cap'n Proto in Rust handles reading messages from a stream as part of the API, Flatbuffers just sticks a `u32` at the front of each